TimChinye/NestYourCSS/to-do-list.md

 # To-do List

 ## Next up:
-- List up all the settings that can be done quickly, and design the settings panel.
+- Update quickly.nestyourcss.com to use the new background (with clip method)

 ## To-do now:
-- Update quickly.nestyourcss.com to use the new background (with clip method)
-- Style `.ace_search`
 - Add area to drop in files
 - Implement ability to send a link of a CSS file
 - Add button to clear the code (could just use `CTRL+A & Backspace`)